hungcabinet/amnezia-box/README.md

 > This is a fork of a fork a fork: sing-box → [amnezia-vpn/sing-box](https://github.com/amnezia-vpn/sing-box) → [hoaxisr/amnezia-box](https://github.com/hoaxisr/amnezia-box) -> hc-box

 This fork is made for personal purposes only!
-It just adds support for some additional build platforms.
+It just adds support for some additional build platforms and protocols.

 ## Features